Royal Asiatic Society Korea Branch: Announcement of Closure

+Current status

 Today, when South Korea is a major figure on the international stage, with hundreds of thousands of foreign residents, the RASKB continues to offer a regular program of lectures, usually twice each month held at the Somerset Palace in downtown Seoul, and excursions and walking tours on weekends.

 It has published 92 volumes of Transactions as of June 2018.
 It maintains a modest library of some 3,000 volumes at the RASKB office in the Christian Building on Daehangno.
 It also has a monthly reading club focusing on translated Korean literature.
 Since 2004, the RASKB has been registered with the government of South Korea as a non-profit cultural foundation.

 The RASKB continues to celebrate its anniversary every June with a garden party, held either at the UK Embassy or the US ambassador's residence in Jeong-dong.

+The organization's seal consists of the following Chinese characters: 槿 (top right), 域 (bottom right), 菁 (top left), 莪 (bottom left), pronounced Kŭn yŏk Ch’ŏng A in Korean.
+The first two characters mean the hibiscus region, referring to Korea, while the other two (luxuriant mugwort) are a metaphor inspired by Confucian commentaries on the Chinese Book of Odes, and could be translated as “enjoy encouraging erudition”.